 The Gear You Need to Run a Half Marathon

+Running a half marathon is no small feat.
 Many half marathon training plans take 12 weeks.
-You also have to dial in your nutrition and optimize your recovery.
+On top of that, you also have to dial in your nutrition, optimize your recovery and find time for strength training.

 Half Marathon Gear Checklist

 - A comfortable pair of shoes.
 The right pair of shoes will depend on the shape of your foot and the way you move.
-We recommend getting fit at your local running store to determine the best pair for you.
+We recommend getting fit at your local Fleet Feet to determine the best pair for you.

 - Technical, moisture-wicking shirt.
-The On Comfort T and the ASICS Dorai Short Sleeve fit the bill
+The Vuori Strato Tech Tee and the Rabbit On the Go Tee fit the bill.

 - Supportive sports bra.
-A sports bra like the Brooks Drive 3 Pocket Run Bra will keep you comfortable from start to finish
+A sports bra like the Brooks Drive 3-Pocket Run Bra will keep you comfortable with three pockets to store your credit card, keys and even your phone.

 - Good running socks.
-One of our favorite socks is the CEP Compression Sock 3.0.
-It delivers consistent compression and draws sweat away from skin.
-Balega Hidden Comfort socks are another great sweat-wicking option without the compression
+One of our favorite socks is the Feetures Elite Max Cushion.
+It delivers targeted compression and draws sweat away from your skin.
+Balega Hidden Comfort socks are another great sweat-wicking option without the compression.

 Having the right pair of shoes for a distance race can mean the difference between fatigued, cramping feet and a strong finish.
-We recommend getting fit at your local running store to find the right pair.
+We recommend getting fit at your local Fleet Feet to find the right pair.
+Not only will our expert outfitters help you determine the size and shape of your feet, they'll know exactly what kind of support you need based on our 3D scanning technology.
 There are a variety of different categories to choose from.

 Neutral running shoes offer consistent cushioning and a smooth ride.
 Neutral shoes can range from soft, pillowy trainers to lightweight, snappy styles.